MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 1. In the left navigation panel, under solutions, select **Information protection**.

 1. From the overview page, note the yellow information box indicates that your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
 Select **Turn on now**.
 Once you do this, there can be a delay for the setting to propagate through the system.
+Also review the information available on this overview page.

-1. Verify that the **Labels** tab on the top of the page is selected (underlined).
+1. Select the **Labels** tab from the top of the page.

 1. In the middle of the page, notice how there are three labels already created.
 Select **Confidential - Finance**.
 A window opens that provides information about this label.
 Note how this label is set to support both encryption and content marking.
 Select **Edit Label** at the top of the page to view some of the basic configuration settings.
     1. Configuration starts with providing a name and description for your label.
 Don’t change anything.
 Select **Next** at the bottom of the page.